 - There are a 3.5mm headphone jack and Bluetooth 5.0 support so you can easily plug in your favorite wired and wireless headphones.

-- The tablet supports Dual-band Wi-Fi and the connection speed is great and additionally, if you need all-time connectivity then go for the LTE version which supports 4G and also comes with A-GPS functionality.
+- The tablet supports Dual-band Wi-Fi and the connection speed is a great addition, if you need all-time connectivity then go for the LTE version which supports 4G and also comes with A-GPS functionality.

 - You also get the Widevine L3 support means you can enjoy all the Netflix content in HD quality and an easy-to-use face unlock feature.